This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Available in lots of fun featured designs, this is one of the most practical snowsuits we’ve ever seen.
 Of course, it’s made with fantastic construction like 10k/10k waterproof and breathability ratings, so it’s going to also perform great out on wet, and snowy days.Buga II Suit – Girls’

 The Columbia Buga II Suit is a great snowsuit for girls boys who love to be out in the snow in the winter.
 It’s got fantastic features like Omni-Tech waterproofing, and synthetic insulation to keep it extra warm.
 We also love that this snowsuit for girls has adjustable cuffs and leg gaiters to keep snow out as well as a removable hood.
 Girls will also love that there are multiple pockets to stash all their valuables!

 Size: 6/7 to 14/16

 For chilly ski days, this insulated snowsuit for girls is ideal.
-It’s made of Dryride 2-layer fabric, which resists water well with a 10,000 waterproof rating.
+It’s made of a fantastic fabric that resists water well with a 10,000 waterproof rating.
 Synthetic insulation delivers consistent warmth in cold and wet conditions.
 We also love that the inside of this snowsuit is extra soft and cozy with a microfleece lining.
-The hood fits over a helmet and we especially love that the legs and arms have grow cuffs that can be clipped so that it fits longer, even after girls grow.Shazam One-Piece Snow Suit – Boys’
+The hood fits over a helmet which is a great feature as well.
+We wish that all the seams were sealed, but are grateful that at least the critical seams are sealed.Shazam One-Piece Snow Suit – Boys’